shishiranshuman/Echo-Server_Java/README.md

 The repository contains two files:
 1: multithreadSocket.java - SERVER CODE
-2: multithreadSocket_client - CLIENT CODE
+2: multithreadSocket_client.java - CLIENT CODE

 Compile and run the server code and the client code on seperate terminals.
 For multiple clients, run the client code on multiple terminals.